adityaraj1105/RAGs-vs-Fine-tuning/README.md

 ## Code Structure

-- `RAGs_vs_Fine-tuning.ipynb`: Contains the code for fine-tuning the GPT-2 model on the SQuAD dataset and setting up the RAG pipeline and performing comparisons between RAG and GPT-2.
+- `RAGs_vs_Fine-tuning.ipynb`: Contains the code for fine-tuning the GPT-2 model on the SQuAD dataset and setting up the RAG pipeline and then performing comparisons between RAG and GPT-2.

 ## Data